n6garcia/Analytics-Dashboard/README.md

 # Node-Login-System
-Created Reporting Dashboard as a web app.
+Created Analytics Dashboard as a web app.

 ## Libraries Used
 Express, Passport, Bcrpt, Mysql